Eigenvalues and Entropy of a Hitchin representation: Projective Anosov representations

-In order to define the Anosov property for a convex representation, we need to recall the \emph{Gromov geodesic flow} of $\G.$ Gromov \cite{gromov} (see also Mineyev \cite{mineyev}) defines a proper cocompact action of $\G$ on $\bord^2\G\times\R,$ which commutes with the action of $\R$ by translation on the final factor.
+In order to define the Anosov property for a representation with transverse maps, we need to recall the \emph{Gromov geodesic flow} of $\G.$ Gromov \cite{gromov} (see also Mineyev \cite{mineyev}) defines a proper cocompact action of $\G$ on $\bord^2\G\times\R,$ which commutes with the action of $\R$ by translation on the final factor.
 The action of $\G$ restricted to $\bord^2\G$ is the diagonal action.

 There is a metric on $\bord^2\G\times\R$, well-defined up to H\"older equivalence, so that $\G$ acts by isometries, every orbit of the $\R$ action gives a quasi-isometric embedding and the traslation flow on the $\R$-coordinate acts by bi-Lipschitz homeomorphisms.
 This flow on $\w\UG=\bord^2\G\times\R$ descends to a flow $\phi$ on the quotient $\UG=\bord^2\G\times\R/\G.$ This flow is called \emph{the geodesic flow} of $\G.$